David-McCaig/David-McCaig/README.md

 ## InStock Warehousing & Inventory Management

 Instock is a warehouse and inventory management system that was built in a week by a team of four developers using Agile work flows (Jira) and GitFlow.
+Every morning we would have a stand-up.
 With such a tight deadline it was really important to bring up any blockers you might be having to move the project forward.
 Instock is a fully responsive full-stack web application.

 Frontend